thelfer/mfem-mgis/docs/paper/joss/paper.md

 `MFront` code generator.

-In the field of nonlinear mechanics, this encompasses arbitrary complex behaviors that can describe damage, plasticity, viscoplasticity, phase change in both small or finite strain analyses.
+In the field of nonlinear mechanics, this encompasses arbitrary complex behaviors that can describe damage, plasticity, viscoplasticity in both small or finite strain analyses.
 Generalized behaviors such as variational approaches to fracture are supported by `MFEM/MGIS`.

-Also, contrary to non linear forms provided natively by `MFEM`, `MFEM/MGIS` allows to assign distinct behaviors to each material.
 The `MGIS` data structures are also used to add support for partial quadrature functions to `MFEM`, a feature needed to store internal state variables on each material.